Ghost (musical): Act I

-Back at the apartment, Carl helps Molly clear out some of Sam's old things; clearly, she's hesitant to let go, totally unbeknownst to the fact that Sam is very close by, unable to move on himself.
-When she's alone, the man that killed Sam sneaks in and begins to ransack the place while Molly is upstairs, forcing Sam into a panic that he'll hurt her, too.
-Sam manages to spook the man and he flees.
-Needing to know who he is, Sam pushes himself through the front door with great effort, and follows the man all the way back to his own apartment.
-He finds out that the man's name is Willie Lopez, and that he'd eventually go back for what he was looking for.
+Back at the apartment, Carl helps Molly clear out some of Sam's old things.
+She and Sam both struggle to let go of the lives they led.
+Later when Molly is alone upstairs, Sam's killer sneaks in and begins to rob her.
+Sam, worried that his killer will hurt her, manages to spook the man and he flees.
+Needing to know who this man is, Sam pushes himself through the front door with great effort, and follows the man all the way back to his apartment.
+He finds out that the man's name is Willie Lopez, and that he'll eventually return to Molly's apartment, as he couldn't find what he was looking for.
 Desperate, Sam then seeks out a psychic, Oda Mae Brown, who seems to be a total fraud ("Are You a Believer?").
-By some miracle, she actually hears Sam, and he convinces her to go talk to Molly on his behalf - by singing '10,000 Bottles of Beer on the Wall' obnoxiously, no less.
-In the meantime, Molly is grieving and not taking the loss very well ("With You").
-She gets a visit from Oda Mae, but Molly is hesitant to believe, until Oda Mae starts parroting things that only Sam would know.
-Eventually, she comes around, and agrees to listen.
-Through Oda Mae, Sam tells her that he was set up, murdered, and that she needs to go to the police; Oda Mae bails as soon as she hears the word.
-Molly takes this information to Carl, who tells her that it's crazy, but promises to check it out.
-She goes to the police and Carl goes straight to Willie's place where a distraught Sam discovers the truth, in that his murder to hide Carl's financial misdeeds.
-As Molly swears to suspend all disbelief, a drunken Carl wanders the streets trying to convince himself it was not his fault ("Suspend My Disbelief/I Had a Life").
+By some miracle, she actually hears Sam.
+He convinces her to go talk to Molly on his behalf - by singing '10,000 Bottles of Beer on the Wall' obnoxiously.
+In the meantime, Molly is grieving ("With You").
+She gets a visit from Oda Mae, but Molly is hesitant to believe her.
+Sam then had Oda Mae starts parroting things that only Sam would know.
+Molly comes around, and agrees to listen.
+Through Oda Mae, Sam tells Molly that he was set up and murdered, urging her that she needs to go to the police.
+Oda Mae bails as soon as she hears the stakes of the situation.
+Molly goes to Carl, who tells her that it's crazy, but promises to check it out.
+She goes to the police, while Carl goes straight to Willie's place.
+There, Sam discovers the truth: Carl has been embezzling money through the accounts Sam noticed the discrepancies in, and that Carl hired Willie to rob him, which led to his murder.
+As Molly swears to suspend all disbelief, a drunken Carl wanders the streets trying to convince himself Sam's murder was not his fault ("Suspend My Disbelief/I Had a Life").